Mexican Meander - Vibrant Culture & Textiles

 We will make a small purse with rich embroidery from local wool.

-Don Sergio moved to the region many years ago and worked in the surrounding Indian villages on community development projects - sanitation, clean water and much more.
+In evening we will visit an extraordinary man Don Sergio moved to the region many years ago and worked in the surrounding Indian villages on community development projects - sanitation, clean water and much more.

 Along the way he learnt a lot about local traditions and culture.